cs-internship/cs-finance/accounting/donations.md

 _**[This document is still in draft and the data are not real]**_

 # Overview
 CS Internship income is based on crypto donations.
-Each donnation that is paid to a [CS Wallet](/finance/wallets.md) documented here.
+Each donnation that is paid to a [CS Wallet](/finance/wallets.md) is documented here.
 Currently, we are accepting donations in USDC, USDT, ETH, BTC and TON.
 If you want to seed how these donations are spent check [Expenses](/finance/expenses.md)